Bill McCartney: Personal life

 McCartney lived with his wife, Lyndi, in the Denver area.
-They had four children (three sons and one daughter) and ten grandchildren, one of whom (T. C. McCartney, a former LSU quarterback) was fathered by former player Sal Aunese.
+They had four children (three sons and one daughter) and ten grandchildren, one of whom (T. C. McCartney, a former LSU quarterback) is the son of former player Sal Aunese.
+McCartney's son, Mike, is a football sports agent, who negotiated Kirk Cousins' fully guaranteed three-year contract worth $84 million which was the first fully guaranteed and, as of signing, highest-paying contract in NFL history.
 Another grandson, Derek, was fathered by another former player Shannon Clavelle.

 Just before the 1993 Fiesta Bowl, McCartney confessed to his wife that he had committed adultery 20 years ago.
 Lyndi later suffered from severe bulimia and contemplated suicide, which prompted McCartney to retire from coaching in 1994.
-Lyndi died of emphysema in 2013.
+Lyndi died of emphysema caused by decades of smoking in 2013.

+Raised Catholic, McCartney later became a Protestant and attended Cornerstone Church in Boulder, Colorado.

 In 2016, McCartney's family announced he had been diagnosed with dementia and Alzheimer's disease.
-He lives with his daughter Kristy.

-The McCartneys attend Cornerstone Church in Boulder, Colorado.
+McCartney died from complications of dementia at his Boulder home on January 10, 2025, at the age of 84.